avoltis/Socket.IO-React/README.md

-Install rethinkdb and launch it on commandline: rethinkdb Will be listening on port 8080 http://localhost:8080/ on the dashboard create dabtabase: awesome_whiteboard , table: drawings
+Install rethinkdb and launch it on commandline: rethinkdb Will be listening on port 8080 http://localhost:8080/ on the dashboard create dabtabase: awesome_whiteboard , table: drawings, lines